 To prove it, here are a few bone-chilling financial facts from the National Retail Federation — along with some other horrendous Halloween trivia I dug up — that I bet you’ve all been dying to know:

 1. The Halloween business is absolutely monstrous.
-Americans will spend $6.9 billion in 2011 on everything from candy and costumes to decorations.
-That’s an increase of 16 percent from what consumers said they would spend last season.
+Americans will spend $6.9 billion in 2013 on everything from candy and costumes to decorations.
+That’s $1.1 billion less than what consumers said they would spend last season.

-2. Here’s another shocking survey finding: The average consumer intends to spend $72.31 on Halloween products this year.
-That’s $6.03 more than last year.
+2. Here’s another shocking survey finding: The average consumer intends to spend $75.03 on Halloween products in 2013.
+That’s $4.79 less than last year.

-3. According to the US Census Bureau, there were 41 million trick-or-treaters last year between the ages of 5 and 14.
+3. According to the latest available US Census Bureau figures, there were 41 million trick-or-treaters in 2010 between the ages of 5 and 14.
 It’s unknown how many cranky old people sat on their front porches screaming, “Get the heck off my lawn!”

 4. This year, 7 in 10 Americans plan to celebrate Halloween; that’s the highest level of participation in the survey’s nine-year history.
 I assume the other three prefer gardening.
 Or giving trespassing kids the evil eye.

 5. Then again, who says Halloween is just for the kids?
-Believe it or not, in 2011 adults are collectively expected to spend $210 million more on Halloween costumes for themselves than their own little hobgoblins.
+Believe it or not, this year adults are collectively expected to spend $180 million more on Halloween costumes for themselves than their own little hobgoblins.

-6. Don’t forget Fido: Americans also plan on spending $310 million to dress up their pets this year.
+6. Don’t forget Fido: Americans also plan on spending $330 million to dress up their pets in 2013.

-7. With over $2.5 billion being spent on Halloween costumes alone, it’s no wonder there were 1,719 costume rental establishments across America as of 2009.
+7. With over $2.5 billion being spent on Halloween costumes alone, it’s no wonder that, as of 2009, there were 1,719 costume rental establishments across America.

-8. If you plan on attending a neighborhood Halloween party this year, you can reduce the chance of bumping into your sartorial doppelganger by avoiding one of the five most popular adult costumes in 2011: a witch, a pirate, a vampire, a zombie, and Batman.
+8. If you plan on attending a neighborhood Halloween party this year, you can reduce the chance of bumping into your sartorial doppelganger by avoiding one of the five most popular adult costumes in 2013: a witch, Batman, a vampire, a zombie, and a pirate.

-9. I’d be lying if I told you I’m glad the “vampy vixen” costume failed to crack the top five this year; it’s currently ranked seventh.
-Maybe next year.
+9. I’d be lying if I told you I’m glad the “vampy vixen” costume failed to crack the top ten this year.
+Believe it or not, it actually ranked as high as seventh back in 2011.
+Those were the good ol’ days.

-10. Census data shows that 92 percent of American households consider their neighborhoods safe.
+10. Census data shows that 92% of American households consider their neighborhoods safe.
 Yes, that includes the folks living in places like Tombstone, Arizona and Cape Fear, North Carolina.

 11. Even so, that won’t stop parents like me from checking the kids’ Halloween candy for signs of tampering.